DanielMartensson/MataveID/README.md

 ### Example RLS

 This is a hanging load of a hydraulic system.
 This system is a linear system due to the hydraulic cylinder that lift the load.
 Here I create two linear first order models.
 One for up lifting up and one for lowering down the weight.
+I'm also but a small orifice between the outlet and inlet of the hydraulic cylinder.
+Notice that this RLS algorithm also computes a Kalman gain matrix.

 ![a](https://raw.githubusercontent.com/DanielMartensson/Mataveid/master/pictures/RLS_System.jpg)